-In the event that Shepherd Village loses some or all utilities, including water, electricity, gas etc. the following procedures may be implemented at the direction of the Management Team.
+If Shepherd Village loses some or all utilities, including water, electricity, gas etc. the following procedures may be implemented at the direction of the Management Team.

-Shepherd Lodge ground floor has been designated as the holding area for any SV resident(s) who may need care or partial care due to loss of heat, lighting or any other care concern.
+Shepherd Lodge ground floor has been designated as the holding area for any SV resident(s) who may need care or partial care due to loss of heat, lighting, or any other care concern.
 The Lodge ground floor is equipped with emergency lighting and electrical sockets. i.e. orange electrical sockets are visible throughout the ground floor.
 The Terrace basement chapel is another area which has been equipped with an emergency receptacle.
 For that fact the entire Lodge has been built with one emergency receptacle in each resident room.

-In the event that residents are relocated from another Shepherd Village building(s) there is a procedure that should be followed which is found in the relocation section of this manual.
+If residents are relocated from another Shepherd Village building(s) there is a procedure that should be followed which is found in the relocation section of this manual.

 The transition of relocating residents from one area to another is very critical and should not be done unless the situation calls for it.
-In the event that residents are moved please follow all instructions in the relocation section of this manual.
+If residents are moved please follow all instructions in the relocation section of this manual.
 Proper lifting procedures should always be followed plus security checks should be performed throughout.
 The residents should be in a secure environment with proper supervision.
 There are temporary jobs that can be performed by all staff that are assisting with the transition.

 For the duration of any major emergency, the main command post will be the main reception on the ground floor of the Lodge; the main command post will be staffed by a senior management or designated.
 The main command post will have a walkie-talkie and an emergency bin, with additional supplies plus other information necessary to direct operations for the duration of the emergency.
-In the event that the major emergency continues for an extended period of time, two sub-command posts will be set up in the Manor Lobby area and Terrace ground floor.
+If the major emergency continues for an extended period, two sub-command posts will be set up in the Manor Lobby area and Terrace ground floor.